 Can a DS01 application be stopped?

 Yes.
-If you change your mind or circumstances shift you can withdraw the application using form DS02.
+If you change your mind or circumstances changes, you can withdraw the application using form DS02.

 Common reasons for this include: